-The Centre Pompidou and its surroundings are also a reference point in the heart of Paris where people from all over the world express its creativity in the sloped square in front of its main entrance, simply meet at the museum cafe, visit its shops or go up to the center’s panoramic deck on its top level to get an enthralling view of Paris.
+The Centre Pompidou and its surroundings are also a reference point in the heart of Paris where people from all over the world express its creativity in the sloping square in front of its main entrance, simply meet at the museum cafe, visit its shops or go up to the center’s panoramic deck on its top-level to get an enthralling view of Paris.

 Centre Pompidou, interior views, photos by Mark B. Schlemmer, Kaysgeog, and Bruno Collinet

 Cover image by Jean-Pierre Dalbéra

 How our readers rate this museum (you can vote)